 5. When dry, use a wet thin brush to collect Chinese white and apply wispy strokes in front of the stones and among the grass.

 Choosing the right surface

-It’s up to you what sort of paper you choose; consider before you start on a subject
+It’s up to you what sort of paper you choose; but consider the following before you start on a subject: